-4.4.4 Revaluation and Photocopy of the Answer Scripts:
+4.4.4 Revaluation

 All current batch students who have appeared for their Semester Examinations are eligible for Revaluation of their answer scripts.
 Passed out students are not eligible for Revaluation.

 4.4.5 Ranking

 A student who qualifies for the UG degree course passing all the examinations in the first attempt, within the minimum period prescribed for the course of study from the date of admission to the course and secures I or II class shall be eligible for ranking.